truenas/middleware/docs/userguide/freenas_services.rst

    the numbers that show on the console.

 `upsc(8) <http://www.networkupstools.org/docs/man/upsc.html>`_
 can be used to get status variables from the UPS daemon such as the current charge and input voltage.
-It can be run from Shell using the following syntax.
+It can be run from the command line using the following syntax.
 The man page gives some other usage examples.
 ::